vonglasow/atoum-documentation/source/fr/asserters/mysqlDateTime.inc.rst

 mysqlDateTime
 *************

-C'est l'assertion dédiée aux objets décrivant une date MySQL et basée sur l'objet `DateTime <http://php.net/datetime>`_.
+It's the assertion dedicated to objects representing MySQL date and based on `DateTime <http://php.net/datetime>`_ object.

-Les dates doivent utiliser un format compatible avec MySQL et de nombreux autre SGBD (Système de gestion de base de données)), à savoir "Y-m-d H:i:s"
+Dates must use a format compatible with MySQL and many other DBMSS (database management system), i.e. "Y-m-d H:i:s"

 .. note::
-   Reportez-vous à la documentation de la fonction `date() <http://php.net/date>`_ du manuel de PHP pour plus d'information.
+   For more information, refer to the documentation of the `date() <http://php.net/date>`_ function from the PHP manual.

-Si vous essayez de tester une variable qui n'est pas un objet ``DateTime`` (ou une classe qui l'étend) avec cette assertion, cela échouera.
+If you try to test a value that's not a ``DateTime`` (or a child class) with this assertion it will fail.

 .. _mysql-date-time-has-date: